relliott-dev/web-tools/README.md

 ## Features

 ### Broken Links Finder

-- Checks a webpage for broken links and reports any links that lead to non-existent or inaccessible pages
+- Check webpages for broken or inaccessible links
-- Supports multiple URLs and exports results in CSV and JSON formats
+- Handle multiple URLs and export results to CSV/JSON

 ### Broken Image Finder

-- Identifies images with broken links on a webpage
+- Identify images with broken or invalid sources
-- Provides options to save results in CSV and JSON formats
+- Export findings to CSV/JSON

 ### HTML Validator

-- Validates the HTML content of a webpage for common errors
+- Validate HTML content for common errors
-- Outputs the results in text, CSV, or JSON format
+- Output validation results as text, CSV, or JSON

 ### Image Extractor

-- Downloads all images from a given webpage
+- Download all images from a given webpage
-- Saves images in a specified directory
+- Save files to a chosen directory

 ### Metadata Extractor

-- Extracts metadata such as title, description, and keywords from the HTML head section of a webpage
+- Extract title, description, and keywords from the HTML `<head>`
-- Supports exporting results to CSV and JSON
+- Export metadata to CSV/JSON

 ### Most Common Words

-- Analyzes a web page and identifies the most frequently occurring words
+- Analyze a webpage for frequency of words
-- Provides options to export the results in CSV and JSON formats
+- Export frequency tables to CSV/JSON

 ### Page Finder

-- Identifies all internal links (pages) within a website
+- Find internal links across a site
-- Offers options to export results in CSV and JSON formats
+- Export discovered URLs to CSV/JSON

 ### Page Screenshot

-- Captures a screenshot of a given webpage and saves it as an image file
+- Capture screenshots of webpages (single or multiple)
-- Can handle multiple URLs and save screenshots in a specified directory
+- Save images to a specified directory

 ### Social Link Extractor

-- Extracts social links from a webpage
+- Extract social profile links from webpages
-- Supports exporting extracted links to CSV and JSON formats
+- Export links to CSV/JSON

 ### Speed Tester

-- Measures the loading speed of a webpage
+- Measure page load performance
-- Can output results in text, CSV, or JSON format
+- Output metrics as text, CSV, or JSON

 ### Stripped Content

-- Extracts the main content of a webpage, removing all HTML tags
+- Strip HTML to extract main text content
-- Supports exporting the stripped content to a text file
+- Save extracted text to file

 ### Theme Detector

-- Detects the theme or framework used by a website, such as WordPress or Bootstrap
+- Detect frameworks/themes (e.g., WordPress, Bootstrap)
-- Allows exporting results as CSV or JSON
+- Export detection results to CSV/JSON

 ### Word Counter

-- Counts the occurrences of specified words on a web page
+- Count specified words on a page
-- Can output results in text, CSV, or JSON format
+- Output counts as text, CSV, or JSON

 ## Planned Features